 Workers Compensation Law Offices of Edward J. Singer

-Although Workers’ Compensation Law does not require you to have an attorney prepare your workers’ compensation claim, insurance companies have a reputation for making a low settlement offer to those who are not represented by legal counsel.
+Although Workers’ Compensation Law does not require you to have a work injury attorney prepare your workers’ compensation claim, insurance companies have a reputation for making a low settlement offer to those who are not represented by legal counsel.
 They take advantage of the fact that you are in a jam and need money.
 Because of your position, you may be tempted to take the offer as your medical bills pile up and you are late paying your rent or mortgage.
 You may end up settling your case for far less than it is worth.

 When trying to resolve your case, there are some areas for which you deserve compensation that you may not have considered when formulating the value of your case.